ematrosova/ngsw-docs-cnv-eng/docs/results/main/germline-cnvs.md

   <tr>
    <td>AnnotSV type
    </td>
-   <td>The type of annotation lines (“full” - annotation on the variant full length, “split” - annotation on each gene overlapped by the variant) \
+   <td>The type of annotation lines (“full” - annotation on the variant full length, “split” - annotation on each gene overlapped by the variant).
 Each full section can correspond to several split sections.
    </td>
   </tr>
 </table>